glaciers-in-archives/snowman/README.md

 ##### Ucase, lcase, and tcase

-Snowman provides `ucase`, `lcase`, and `tcase` for changing strings into uppercase, lowercase, and title-case.
+Snowman provides `ucase`, `lcase`, and `tcase` for changing strings into uppercase, lowercase, and title case respectively.

 ```
 {{ lcase .YourStringVariable }}